 I must conclude.
 I remain your brother until death.

-(William Henthorn, mention in the letter was the brother of Amos Henthorn.
+(William Henthorn, mentioned in the letter was the brother of Amos Henthorn.
 This letter had been in the Amos Henthorn Bible for more than 120 years.
 Nancy's death date was also recorded in the Bible.)